Addressing LGBTQ+ Disparities in STEM and Higher Education: Making the Invisible Visible

 In 2018 he published an opinion piece in Nature, urging the scientific establishment to do more to retain people in STEM who identify as LGBTQ+.

-As he looked into existing research, he found stark disparities: LGBTQ+ people are far more likely to face career barriers and workplace harassment than others in STEM, they are less represented than statistically expected, and undergrads who identify as LGBTQ+ are more likely than other students to abandon their STEM major.
+As he looked into existing research, he found stark disparities: LGBTQ+ people are far more likely to face career barriers and workplace harassment than others in STEM, they are less represented than statistically expected, and undergraduates who identify as LGBTQ+ are more likely than other students to abandon their STEM major.

 “These students are interested in STEM, but something changes that makes them feel like they don’t belong,” Freeman said during his talk at the medical center.